THE MILITARY AVIATION MUSEUM, Virginia Beach, VA

 That B-25, serial number 44-30129, is now restored and is on display, and flown, at the Military Aviation Museum in Virginia Beach, Virginia.

 The above story is true, but there is a postscript to the tale.
 It turned out that the whole event had been set up as a publicity stunt.
-Arthur Jones had made his fortune inventing Nautilus exercise equipment and his hobby was collecting wild animals.
-After building his zoo, he began giving displays around the country.
+Arthur Jones, who later made a fortune inventing Nautilus exercise equipment, was a collector of wild animals.
+After building a zoo, he began giving displays around the country.
 He also produced a TV show, called Wild Cargo, about traveling the world to find exotic animals.
 In truth, there was nothing mechanically wrong with the plane and the entire event was scripted.
 Jones and his camera crew were on hand to film the crash and, besides the exposure in the press, he had a dramatic segment for his TV show.
+The show in Cincinnati was sold out for 10 straight days.
 I could not find an official accident report, but I assume that the authorities were not amused!

 The beginning of the Military Aviation Museum in Virginia Beach goes back to 1994 when Gerald Yagen and his wife, Elaine, attended an Aerostar owner’s convention.
 Yagan, founder of several aviation maintenance schools, is a long-time general aviation pilot, but a 1940s dance at the convention sparked an interest in acquiring a vintage military plane.
 His first purchase was a Curtiss P-40 that had been shot down in the arctic during WW-II.
 As the restoration of this plane started, a Chance Vought Corsair was located nearby, in Virginia Beach, and also purchased.
 Yagan had never flown a tail-dragger, let alone a high-performance military plane.
 He started to look for a training plane and one of the most plentiful vintage taildraggers, a Stearman, was purchased.
 Yeagan soon realized that the Stearman would be a great tail wheel trainer, but it certainly wasn’t high-performance like the Corsair or P-40.
 The next obvious step up was the T-6 Texan, the most widely used primary trainer in WW-II.
 A Navy version, an SNJ-4, was purchased, and the stage was set for what has grown into one of the largest collections of historic planes in the country.